shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

     ![Screenshot of the Network Security Group inbound rules are correct.](../media/Az-720-5-5.png)

-### Task-3: Check the network settings for the virtual machines
+### Task 03: Check the network settings for the virtual machines

 1. Go to Resource Groups and select **lab05-rg-<inject key="DeploymentID" enableCopy="false"/>**